fongway94/autonomous_bursa_agentV3.1/HandBook/PROJECT_HANDBOOK.md

 Communication between modules happens via **SQLite**, not in-memory objects.
 This means scheduler thread + UI re-renders never deadlock or share mutable state.

 The Gist backup runs out-of-band — never blocking trade execution, always degrading silently if GitHub is unreachable.

+The scheduler now spawns **two** daemon threads at start: the cycle loop (`bursa-scheduler`) and the runaway-cycle watchdog (`bursa-watchdog`).
+The watchdog runs every 60 s and forces a clean handoff if any cycle exceeds 10 minutes (v3.1.10).

 ---